aolarchive/postable/readme.md

   Optional (defaults to 5 seconds, `5000`).
 How often to send a heartbeat message so client connections don't close.

 - `POSTABLE_LISTENER_TIMEOUT_SECONDS`
-  Optional (defaults to 30 mins, `1800`).
-How long to keep listener data in redis.
+  Optional (defaults to 20 seconds, `20`).
+How long to keep listener data in redis without an active client connection.

 - `POSTABLE_LISTENER_SET_TIMEOUT_SECONDS`
   Optional (defaults to 30 mins, `1800`).
 How long to keep listener set data in redis.